eoghanriley/tchs-cpp-template/README.md

 # tchs-cpp-template
 Template for tchs students to use when writing c++

+## Quickstart
+Create your own repository off of this template and then open up a codespace.
+Then run ```just br main``` in your terminal.
+This should have just compiled src/main.cpp to build/main and ran it automatically.
+Congrate you have now setup your c++ workspace!

+The rest of the readme is a more in depth version of this section.

+## Creating your repo
+In the very top right find the button that says "Use this template", then create in a new repository, and follow through the instructions provided by github until your repo is created.

 ## How to open
-Click the big button that says Code at the top of the page.
+Click the big button that says "Code" at the top of the page.
 Then select codespaces in the pop-up that just opened and finally hit create codespace on main.

 ## How to use (web)
 Now that the codespace is created, by default it will open up a new tab that will take a while to load as the container finishes setting up.